 In either of those cases, if you’re not a professional, there’s still a chance to make some mistakes.
 And we all know that mistakes are costly, sometimes a lot costly, and those mistakes can also influence the final price of the installation.

-So, the two last incalculable factors involved in the cost to have pavers installed are mistakes and time.
+So, the two last incalculable factors involved in the cost of having pavers installed are mistakes and time.

 Mistakes are unpredictable and there is simply no way to know what can go wrong, from a DIY point of view.
 The value of the time and energy you’re going to invest, only you can tell, and only you can define if it’s worth it or not.